foyerlive/documentation/structures/JSONProductFeed.md

 ```

 ##Category Object properties
-Each product has an array of Category objects, potentially used as the display structure for FoyerLive Interact.
+Each product has an array of Category objects, typically used as the display structure for FoyerLive Interact.

 **Note: It is not necessary to include a ROOT category**